tc-playground/tools-playground/data-science/linear-algebra/mit/02-elimination-with-matricies.md

 * __Elimination Matrices__

-    * Expressing elimination steps in terms of matrices and matrix multiplication.
+    * Express `Gaussian elimination steps` in terms of `matrices` and `matrix multiplication`.

+    * The set of stepwise  `elimination matrices` required to solve an initial matrix can be combined into a single `elimination matrix`

+        * This is achieved by multiplying the `elimination matrices` together in order.

 * __Matrix Multiplication__

+    * `Associative` - The `brackets` around matrix algebra expressions can be moved.

+    * `Non-Commutative` - The `order` of the matrices matters when multiplying them.

 ---